endymion1818/deliciousreverie/src/pages/post/javascript-cms-landscape.md

 ## 3: Webiny

 Webiny is a lot more than a CMS, in fact, the CMS aspect is just one of the plugins for this incredible serverless framework.
-And honestly, Webiny does showcase some of the incredible things that become possible with Serverless, and also levels out a lot of that road for newer developers.
+And honestly, Webiny does showcase some of the fancy things that become possible with serverless, and also levels out a lot of that road for newer developers.

 If you're interested in serverless architecture, definitely give Webiny a look.